-Scratch Live is not getting a clear signal from the record, or your computer is not able to process quickly enough.
+Scratch Live is not getting a clear signal from the record, or your computer is not able to process the information quickly enough.
 Go to the Setup screen and check the scope views.
 When the record is playing, the circles should be round, and the value in the bottom right corner should be close to 100%.
 If this is not the case, you need to calibrate.
-See "Calibrating Scratch Live" on page 9.
+SEE "CALIBRATING SCRATCH LIVE" ON PAGE 8.